English 111 – Oropeza

 For information about social and historical background, consider using these databases:

-- Academic Search Premier Provides full text for nearly 5,000 periodicals in a wide range of subject areas.
+Provides full text for more than 8,500 periodicals (magazines, newspapers, and scholarly journals), including full text for nearly 7,300 peer-reviewed titles, in all subject areas.
 Use this database to find biographical information and literary criticism about an author, and information about the historical context in which an author wrote.